ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Spatial SQL Reference.md

 ##### Constraints

-- This function can only be used in Linux operating system.
+- This function can only be used in Intel environment on Linux operating system.

 - If one of the input elements is NULL, NULL is returned.